All the Bells Say: Plot

-Kendall is nursed back to his health after nearly drowning in his pool, having been discovered by Comfry.
-Gerri reports that GoJo's market capitalization has exceeded Waystar's, resulting from heavy fines from the Department of Justice.
-Logan and Roman travel to Lukas Matsson's villa to meet with him in person; Matsson proposes that GoJo buy out Waystar with him as CEO – giving Matsson the power to choose a new board – while Logan exits with a settlement along with continued control of key assets.
-Logan stays to negotiate further while sending Roman back to Tuscany to attend his mother's wedding.
+Kendall is recovering after nearly drowning in the pool.
+Gerri reports that, due to heavy fines from the DOJ and Lukas Matsson's manipulation of the market, GoJo's market capitalization has exceeded Waystar's.
+Logan and Roman travel to Matsson's villa to meet with him in person; Matsson proposes that they reverse the deal, with GoJo buying out Waystar and Matsson as CEO – while Logan exits with a settlement along with continued control of key assets.
+Logan declines, but he stays to negotiate further while Roman goes back to the wedding.

-In Tuscany, Roman, Shiv and Connor sit down with Kendall to assess his mental state, believing him to have attempted suicide, but Kendall dismisses their intervention, insisting that his near-drowning was a drunken accident.
-Upon learning of Logan's merger plans with GoJo – which could jeopardize his presidential campaign – and hearing Kendall refer to himself as Logan's "eldest son," Connor lashes out at his siblings for the consistent disregard they have shown him, but regains his spirits when Willa agrees to marry him.
-Karl and Frank arrive in Italy to aid Logan in dealmaking procedures.
-Greg romantically pursues an Italian contessa Roman has brought along as a wedding date, learning she has blood ties to the monarchy of Luxembourg.
+In Tuscany, Roman, Shiv and Connor sit down for an intervention with Kendall, believing that his near-drowning was a suicide attempt, but Kendall dismisses their concerns, insisting that it was an accident.
+Upon learning of Logan's plans for a merger with GoJo – which could jeopardize his presidential campaign – and hearing Kendall refer to himself as Logan's "eldest son," Connor lashes out at his siblings for constantly snubbing him.
+Upon hearing of Connor's woes, Willa accepts his marriage proposal.
+Karl and Frank arrive in Italy to help Logan with the GoJo deal.
+Greg and Roman compete to pursue an Italian contessa, who is a friend of the bride's extended family.

-During the wedding reception, Roman – noticing odd behavior from Gerri, Kerry and others amid apparent concerns over the GoJo deal – reveals Matsson's buyout proposal to an irate Shiv.
-The two inform Kendall, realizing that giving Matsson control of the company's board severely endangers their prospects of ever taking over as CEO.
+During the wedding reception, Roman – noticing odd behavior from Gerri, Kerry and others amid apparent concerns over the GoJo deal – tells an angry Shiv about Matsson's proposal to buy Waystar.
+Suspecting that Logan may sell the company after all, the two inform Kendall, realizing that giving Matsson control of the company's board severely endangers their prospects of ever taking over as CEO.
 Kendall, overwhelmed, breaks down in tears over his failure as both a father to his children and as a whistleblower against the company, and finally admits his involvement in the waiter's death at Shiv's wedding.
 Shiv and Roman comfort him, and Roman suggests that Kendall does not deserve to be fully blamed for the accident.